The First Thanksgiving? Plenty of Eel – No Pumpkin Pie

 For starters, the "first" Thanksgiving of 1621 was not the first celebration of "giving thanks" in America.
 There's evidence celebrations of those types, involving new settlers, happened in Florida in 1564, in Texas in 1598 and in Jamestown, Virginia in 1609.

 The pilgrims were just happy to be alive at the Thanksgiving of 1621.
-About half the people who boarded the Mayflower in England - didn't make it to America.
+A lot of passengers on the Mayflower died before they ever got to Plymouth.
 And the ones who did make it over alive had been sick and starving since landing at Plymouth Rock - on December 21, 1620.
-Thankfully, they met the Wamponoag tribe, and a guy named Squanto who spoke perfect English.
-And it was the Wamponoag tribe who taught the pilgrims how to grow crops.
-After they parked the combines, (just checking to see if you're paying attention) they gave thanks for that first good harvest, by having a three day party.
+Thankfully, three months after arriving they met Samoset, an Abenaki chief and a guy named Squanto, from the Patuxet tribe, who both spoke English.
+And through those guys they met the Wamponoag tribe, who taught the pilgrims how to grow crops.
+And just in time - by the first Thanksgiving, half of the Mayflower passengers had died, including all but four of the women.
+To give "thanks" for that first good harvest, they had a three day party.
 And that's what became the first "Thanksgiving".

 Plymouth Rock?
 Yeah, nobody really knows if that's where the pilgrims really landed or not, but in 1774, the town of Plymouth, MA decided to move the rock into the town square, and while trying to move it, they broke it in half.
 Nice.
 And then, people started chipping off pieces for souvenirs.
 And THIS is why we can't have nice things..